 - Carry valuables, travel documents and medication securely with you and never in your checked baggage.

 - Spread out credit cards and cash in case of theft.

 - Be careful when using public Wi-Fi and don’t access sensitive information.

-- Plan your exit from the airport in advance, so you don’t stand out as tourists.
+- Plan how to exit the airport in advance, to avoid standing out as a tourist on arrival.

 - Remember to retrieve all checked luggage.

 - Make credit card or contactless payment when possible.

 - Carry some cash to exchange into local currency on arrival, in case airport ATMs are not working or debit cards are not accepted.